How long does pink eye last?

 Pink eye is a common cause of school absences and can spread quickly in schools.
 Make sure your kids know how to keep from getting pink eye and other infections.

-You should also stop wearing eye makeup while you have an infection.
+- Stop wearing eye makeup.
 Throw out your old eye makeup and get new makeup once your eyes are healthy.

 If one or both of your eyes are red and uncomfortable, it could be allergic pink eye, viral pink eye or bacterial pink eye.
 Sometimes it's easy to figure out what kind of pink eye you have and other times only a doctor can tell what's causing the problem.